Duckleeng/TweakCollection/Research/AutoBoost/README.md

 While it's not clear exactly why this happens or who's at fault, it's clear that the NVIDIA driver does not play nicely with the changes made to the AutoBoost framework. **Such behavior of user-mode threads randomly getting permanently boosted into the real-time range could result in a performance regression and even pose as a security threat, so it should be addressed by NVIDIA or Microsoft as soon as possible.**

-Due to the questionable performance impact of games getting boosted into the real-time priority range during mouse movement, I would also not recommend using Windows 11 24H2 for low latency gaming for the time being.
+Due to the negative impact on performance and responsiveness of games getting permanently boosted into the real-time priority range, I would not recommend using Windows 11 24H2 or later versions on devices using NVIDIA GPUs for low latency gaming for the time being.